 Official Language: The official languages of Bosnia & Herzegovina are Bosnian, Serbian and Croatian.

 Health: There’s a risk of tick-borne encephalitis in forests as well as reported cases of West Nile virus (WNV) have been reported in Bosnia and Herzegovina.
 I would recommend that you contact your doctor a few weeks before you travel as in some cases you need to start any medication a few days before your trip or you may need to get a vaccination.
-The tap water is generally safe to drink, however, if you are unsure, make sure to ask your hotel receptionist or host.

 Articles on Bosnia & Herzegovina

-Looking for a particular destination, see below otherwise you can go to Bosnia Travel Guide to view current posts
+Looking for a particular destination, see below otherwise you can go to Bosnia Travel Guide to view current posts: